michaeljones/gleam-phoenix-mix/README.md

 And load `http://localhost:4000` in your browser to you should see "Hello, from gleam!" in the centre of the standard Phoenix welcome page.

+## Known Issues

+- Changing the gleam file does not trigger Phoenix to recompile & reload in the browser.